 Issuing bad checks is another form of fraud under Maryland law.
 Usually, issuing bad checks involves knowingly attempting to write and pass off checks from a closed bank account or from an account for which there are insufficient funds to cash the amount of the offered checks.

 A related offense is known as check fraud, which can involve creating fake checks for a nonexistent account or forging a check from another person’s bank account.
-Due to the varied and nuanced nature of different fraudulent behavior, a Montgomery County fraud lawyer could help to answer specific questions about the different forms of fraud and the specific charges an individual is facing.
+Due to the varied and nuanced nature of different fraudulent behavior, a MoCo fraud lawyer could help to answer specific questions about the different forms of fraud and the specific charges an individual is facing.

 Identity theft is a type of fraud that involves stealing another individual’s personal, sensitive, or confidential information.
 Examples of personal information that are sometimes vulnerable to identity theft include bank account passwords, social security numbers, credit card numbers, and medical insurance information.